 Aunt Chris made her own outfits, dressed unconventionally, and had a wonderful smile.

-My grandmother’s dearest friend, “Grandma” Lucy, was our surrogate grandmother since the day we were born.
-I can remember her soft sugar cookies, her small apartment kitchen after she moved out of her farmhouse, and her sweet little voice.
+Grandma Lucy, my grandmother’s best friend, has been our surrogate grandmother since the day my brother and I were born.
+Her soft sugar cookies, her little apartment kitchen after she moved out of her farmhouse, and her sweet little voice are all fond memories I have.

 When Lucy lived on her farm, there was this piece of farm equipment that sat near the driveway.
 Every time I saw it with its odd shape, I knew we were at her house.
 I remember a cursive metal H on her storm door, the fragrance of cookies baking in her oven, and everything else as clearly as if it were yesterday afternoon.